 There’s a nostalgic infatuation with road trips that more mundane travel options often can’t compete with.
-Arguably there’s never been a better time to hit the road and explore as the hours behind the wheel have been made so much easier with endless new car gadgets for your comfort, safety and convenience to pick from.
+Arguably there’s never been a better time to plan a UK road trip, hit the road and explore as the hours behind the wheel have been made so much easier with endless new car gadgets for your comfort, safety and convenience to pick from.

 Maximise the space you have

 For longer road trips where you’ll be taking a lot of luggage with you, it’s well worth investing in a roof rack and storage box to help create some more space in the car for those nights where you end up unexpectedly staying in it.
 You can grab roof racks and storage boxes to fit almost any model of car these days.
 They’ll come in especially handy if you end up snowboarding or skiing and need somewhere to store your gear.
 There is so much information on bike racks and roof racks on exterioraccs.com

 Sleep comfortably… even in your car

 You’re probably not planning on spending many nights in your car, but sometimes it just happens.
 Fortunately, you no longer have to suffer through neck ache for days after because of it.
 There’s loads of inflatable air beds to fit in the backseat of your car so you can crash in comfort.
 Alternatively, if you’re actively planning on heading where hotels are few and far between, car roof tents are all the rage and come in all shapes and sizes to fit pretty much any car – though they’ll set you back a pretty penny!